laravel/docs/helpers.md

 <a name="method-array-wrap"></a>
 #### `array_wrap()` {#collection-method}

-If the given value is not an array, `array_wrap` wraps its in one:
+The `array_wrap` function will wrap the given value in an array.
+If the given value is already an array it will not be changed:

     $string = 'Laravel';